-This was my first time attending Lauren's annual Toyota family picnic and I was really eager to try my hand at some tasty traditional japanese cuisine.
-Lauren made most of the vegan japanese feast with gomae, vegan yakisoba, and cold tofu.
-But I know that fried food is always a crowd pleaser so I decided to tackle what I already know... yam tempura.
+The Toyota family picnic is always loaded with tons of traditional Japanese cuisine.
+I knew I had to make classics like gomae, vegan yakisoba, and cold tofu.
+But I also know that fried food is always a crowd pleaser, so I decided to tackle yam tempura as well.
 It’s easier to make than you think!

-In a large mixing bowl combine rice flour, paprika, chilli powder, salt and pepper.
+In a large mixing bowl, combine rice flour, paprika, chilli powder, sea salt and ground black pepper.
 The most important part is that the soda water must be cold before incorporating it into the batter.
-The colder the batter the lighter and crispier the texture.
-Add the cold soda water to the rice flour mixture and fold with a spoon a few times.
-Do not over mix the batter as it will cause the soda water to flatten.
+The colder the batter, the lighter and crispier the texture.
+Only add the cold soda water to the rice flour mixture when the frying oil has reached its cooking temperature.
+Fold it into the batter with a spatula a few times.
+Do not over mix the batter, as it will cause the soda water to flatten.

 Lay out some paper towel on a plate near your frying station beforehand.
 Submerge a few pieces of the sweet potato into the batter and lift it out with a fork to allow the excess batter to drip off before frying it in the oil.